“My Husband’s Job is Ruining Our Relationship!”

 - Consider ways to create more effective boundaries around work and personal life.

-- Take time to decompress from work–changing from work issues to home is often a deliberate process.
+- Take time to decompress from work.
+Transitioning from work issues to focus on home life is often a deliberate process.

 - Suggest putting time limits on “work” talk at home.

 The good news: Positive emotions are contagious as well!
-Think back on the feelings that you may have shared at the end of a run or walk you’ve done for charity or a football game where you’ve been on your feet with hundreds of other fans cheering that winning touchdown.
+Think back on the good feelings that you may have shared at the end of a run or walk you’ve done for charity or the excitement you shared at a football game where you’ve been on your feet with hundreds of other fans cheering that winning touchdown.
 The positive shared experience is truly contagious.
 Your brain would like more of this, thank you.